 One of the most commonly experienced symptoms of pregnancy before a missed period is bloating or stomach twinges and pulls.
 These are a result of an increase in progesterone.
 The increased level of hormones impedes digestion, trapping gas in the intestines.
 A protruding stomach could tighten clothes around the waistline and result in discomfort.
 Bloating could also lead to unpleasant farts and burps.
 Healthy eating and controlled portions of food intake could help in dealing with any discomfort.

 8. Urge to Urinate

 The frequent urge to urinate is another prominent sign of pregnancy.
 This tendency will only increase through your pregnancy, when the growing uterus starts pushing the bladder.
 With hormonal changes and extra production of blood, frequent urination is a common symptom that will last through the entire pregnancy.
 Kidneys work overtime to filter blood, thereby causing an urge to urinate often.
-Almost all pregnant women experience this urge,which is one of the earliest signs of pregnancy.
+Almost all pregnant women experience this urge, which is one of the earliest signs of pregnancy.
 It starts occurring closer to when your periods are due.

 9. Mood Swings

 Changes in hormones can make you either feel upbeat or very low.
 Another early sign before you miss your period, mood swings work in mysterious ways, and will have you sobbing over the smallest or trivial issues.
 The imbalance in hormones affects the neurotransmitters in the brain, causing enhanced spells of emotions, ranging from anger to sudden emotional outbursts.
 Take some time to relax and rest, if you don’t feel normal.

-Dizziness and a feeling of light headedness is an early symptom of pregnancy, which occurs in several expecting mothers.
+Dizziness and a feeling of lightheadedness is an early symptom of pregnancy, which occurs in several expecting mothers.
 Blood vessels dilate, thereby causing a reduction in blood pressure, which leads to a feeling of dizziness and imbalance.
 The symptom lasts during the first trimester and gradually decreases in the other phases.
-However, if dizziness is accompanied by vaginal bleeding and abdominal pain, you should immediately consult a doctor.
+However, if dizziness is accompanied by vaginal bleeding and abdominal pain, you should consult a doctor at the earliest.